Posts

 Image

-Fifa 23 was the 30th game in the popular video game series.
-It was previously revealed that the game will be the last in the franchise, but it most certainly doesn't spell the end of football video games.
-Let's explore the history and future of football video games.
-What was the first football video game and what football games did people before that?
+The upcoming EA Sports FC 26 is the latest edition of the popular video game series 'FC' is the direct successor to the now-discontinued FIFA series Author | Josh D Let's explore the history of video games representation of the beautiful game.
+What was the first football video game?
 Despite the sport not being as popular in the United States, the first dedicated interpretation of football in video game form was based on the NASL (North American Soccer League) Soccer.
 Before Video Games were around, people recreated their favourite football moments with Subbuteo.
 This type of game has remained its popularity.
 Ever since the 1940s, millions of fans have adored it and replicated some of their favourite moments from the real world.
-The first version of FIFA and the Ultimate Team revolution years later The first version of FIFA was called FIFA International Soccer and was released in 1993.
-The game only feature...
+FIFA, FC and the Ultimate Team revolution The first version of FIFA was called FIFA International Soccer and was released in 1993.
+The game only featured International teams, and the real player names were not used.
+FIFA 95 was the first to feat...

 Chelsea boost top four hopes